- Published: Sep 20, 2019

 How expensive is geofencing technology?

-However, there are a few things that can help you determine how much a geofencing camping will cost your company.
+However, there are a few things that can help you determine how much a geofencing campaign will cost your company.

 How much do you want to pay per month for ads?